Green Velour: 1979 Pontiac Grand Prix LJ 66K Mile Survivor – SOLD!

 October 18th Update – We just confirmed the private seller of this ’79 Grand Prix deleted their Craigslist ad, so we’re now able to call this one “Sold!”
 This one got away, but if you have your heart set on something similar, email us the details of what you’re looking for or call Rudy directly at (908)295-7330

 While Pontiac’s Trans Am color-of-choice for 1979 was metallic gold, at the other side of the dealership the Grand Prix’s two-tone green paint scheme with coordinating velour interior was the GM Division’s vision of a personal luxury coupe for the final seventies model year.
-Despite being a bench seat LJ model, this 66K original mile 1979 Grand Prix just listed yesterday here on Craigslist in Rochester, New York captures the essence of personal luxury that year.
+Despite being a bench seat LJ model, this 66K original mile 1979 Grand Prix originally listed in September 2020 on Craigslist in Rochester, New York captures the essence of personal luxury that year.
 The $5,800 asking price for this Grand Prix falls between the Collector Car Market Review Online Tool’s #3 “Good” appraisal of $4,650 and the #2 “Very Good” estimate of $7,300.
-If you are serious about buying this Grand Prix, you can start the conversation by calling the seller at (315) 871-8092.
-When you do, please remember to mention you saw their Grand Prix featured here on GuysWithRides.com.

 1979 was the second model year the downsized Pontiac version of GM’s A-Body platform.
 About one foot shorter and 600 pounds lighter than the 1977 model it replaced, the downsized Grand Prix’s smaller footprint and diet helped improved fuel economy.
 Helping that cause and in order to meet Corporate Average Fuel Economy (CAFE) mandates set after the 1973-74 U.S. oil embargo, Buick’s ubiquitous 231 cubic inch (3.8 L) V6 became standard for the first time in Grand Prix history.
 The luxury LJ model such as the example featured here came standard with the 135 horsepower 301 cubic inch V8 topped with a two-barrel carburetor.
 While bucket seats were once a standard expectation in every Grand Prix, by 1979, they were an option on the luxury-minded, pillowed velour upholstered LJ versions.